 One of the possible answers:

 “Yes, I do.
 However, I’d prefer to keep this conversation focused on my professional skills”, or “I know it can be challenging to find the right work-life balance.
-However, I can assure you I do not allow my personal life to interfere with my professional duties.”
+However, I can assure you I do not allow my personal life to interfere with my professional duties.”3.
+What was your salary in your last job?

 A potential employer can discuss with the candidate financial issues relating exclusively to salary expectations for the position the company is interviewing.